Age-Appropriate Priorities: Direct Assignment versus Draft

 How Players are Placed into Divisional Draft Pools

-Divisional draft pools are formed according to three main factors: (1) the player’s League Age; (2) the division the player chooses to register into (when there is a choice); and (3) whether the player attended any required player assessment.
+Divisional draft pools are formed according to three main factors: (1) the player’s League Age; (2) the divisions the player is eligible for; and (3) whether the player attended any required player assessment.

 Little League separates players into divisions by age, not by school grade.
 The League Age chart specifies a player's League Age based on birthdate, using a cutoff of Aug 31 between League Ages.
 (Note that a player’s League Age and actual chronological age may differ.)
 The League Age chart also clearly shows which division(s) a player may play in based on League Age.

-In some cases, there is divisional overlap and players of a certain League Age can choose which division to register in.
+In some cases, there is divisional overlap and players of a certain League Age are eligible to play in more than one division.
 In other cases, the division a player will play in is determined by Madison LL.
 Our Divisions page clearly shows which division(s) a player may play in based on League Age.

 How the Draft Works